MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/register-application-for-organizational-accounts.md

 ![shows the keys section in the azure management portal.](media/manage-web-org-accounts-key.png "Deployment")

 2. In the permissions to other application section, select the Read directory data checkbox for the Application Permissions drop-down for the Microsoft Azure Active Directory row.
-This allows [!INCLUDE[prodshort](../includes/prodshort.md)] to look up user accounts in the Azure Active Directory when setting up GP users.
+This allows Dynamics GP to look up user accounts in the Azure Active Directory when setting up GP users.

 ![shows the permissions to other applications section in the azure management portal.](media/manage-web-org-accounts-permissions.png "Deployment")